abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 developed through pīti and sukha.
 We've all experienced those qualities, otherwise we wouldn't be here.
-The joy and happiness that arise from our spiritual cultivation, our meditations, our reflections, our virtue—these are commensurate with the path of the Buddhas.
+The joy and happiness that arise from our spiritual cultivation, our meditations, our reflections, our virtue---these are commensurate with the path of the Buddhas.

 As practitioners and meditators, we turn attention to that realm of feeling and delve into it, using it as an object to make pleasant feeling conscious.
-It's a valid object of meditation, as we know from the Mindfulness of Breathing sutta—taking up pīti or sukha and allowing the mind to absorb into that feeling and enjoy the meditation.
+It's a valid object of meditation, as we know from the Mindfulness of Breathing sutta---taking up pīti or sukha and allowing the mind to absorb into that feeling and enjoy the meditation.
 But sometimes we can feel almost guilty about it, thinking to ourselves, *I shouldn't be having so much pleasure meditating; it should be hard